muchokwon/clova-client-developer-guide/en-JP/Document_Info.md

 # README
-This document provides design guidelines for client devices and developer guide/API reference for CIC platforms in order to develop the Clova client.
+This document provides Design guidelines and developer guide/API reference for CIC platforms in order to develop the Clova client.
 The intended audiences of this document are client developers using CIC to develop electronic devices and apps that link with the Clova services.

 <div class="note">
   <p><strong>Note!</strong></p>